nguzinski/Eye-In-The-Sky/README.md

 NDVI analysis mobile app
 # Eye In The Sky

-The purpose of this project is to create a mobile app that is capable of receiving a wireless camera's input, taking pictures using said camera and doing NVDI calculations, if the camera has infrared capabilities
+The purpose of this project is to create a mobile app that is capable of receiving a wireless camera's input, taking pictures using said camera and doing NDVI calculations, if the camera has infrared capabilities

 ## How it works
 There are two segments to this project the Mobile App and the Camera/Microcomputer

 ### Mobile App
-The idea is to create an independent mobile app, capable of receiving pictures from a wireless source and also doing all of the calculations for NVDI.
+The idea is to create an independent mobile app, capable of receiving pictures from a wireless source and also doing all of the calculations for NDVI.

 ### The Camera / Microcomputer
 The purpose of this device is to physically take a photo and transmit the data to the mobile app.
 To start this device will most likely be a Raspberry Pi, with the intention to expand upon what can be used to wirelessly send out data.